President, Student State Representative Program

-Over the years, Ashleigh has carried her mission of making the world a better place outside the workplace and into the community with her volunteer work with the Boys and Girls Clubs of America, the Salvation Army, Compassion International, Impacting Hearts and with the Perseverance Tour she co-created that traveled the country to encourage people of all ages to further their dreams no matter the obstacles.
+Over the years, Cromer has carried her mission outside the workplace and into the community with her volunteer work with the Boys and Girls Clubs of America, the Salvation Army, Compassion International, Impacting Hearts and with the Perseverance Tour she co-created that traveled the country to encourage people of all ages to further their dreams no matter the obstacles.

 Chief Technology Officer